envygeeks/jekyll-assets/README.md

 ### JavaScript

 Use `//= require` to import and bundle component scripts into one file.
-More from [#241](https://github.com/jekyll/jekyll-assets/issues/241).

 Given a list of files in `_assets/js`: